Harmful Effects of Smoking During Pregnancy and How to Stop

-When babies are born too early, they are deprived of the safe environment and regular developmental duration they would have otherwise experienced in the womb.
-The earlier a baby is born, the greater the chance that they will experience health issues.
+When babies are born too early, they are deprived of the safe environment and regular developmental duration that they would have otherwise experienced in the womb.
+The earlier a baby is born, the greater the chances are that they will experience health issues.
 In some cases, premature birth can result in infant death.

 - Problems with feeding.

 If a baby is born prematurely, they will often need to be hospitalized for days or even months so that doctors and nurses can safely monitor their progress.